SparshaDhar/C3AddonVersionChecker/README.md

 ### Requesting for Including New Update Records in version-checker.js

-#### Method 1: Become a contributor for updating your own Addon versions
+#### Method 1: Become a collaborator for updating your own Addon versions
 Answer all qustions in this interview to become a contributor.
 [Click here](https://github.com/SparshaDhar/C3AddonVersionChecker/issues/new?assignees=&labels=interview&template=contributor-interview.md&title=Contributor+Interview)

 #### Method 2: Request version updates